IBE160/SG-Pre-terminal/docs/product-brief-Excelence-2025-11-04.md

 *   **Simple Graphs:** Visual representation of income and expenses through easy-to-understand graphs.
 *   **Data Export:** Ability to export budget data to Excel/CSV files.
 *   **User Authentication:** Secure user registration and login.
-*   **Responsive Design:** Simplified mobile view for graphs and displaying finished budget; full view on desktop.
+*   **Desktop View:** Full view available on desktop.
+Mobile view will be implemented in a later phase.

 ### Nice-to-Have Features (Optional Extensions):